The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 Reading Time: 9 minutes

-Whilst these conditions may seem random and unpredictable, recent advancements in genetic research are uncovering the critical role that genetics play in their development and progression.
+Whilst these conditions may seem random and unpredictable, recent advancements in genetic research are uncovering the critical role that play in their development and progression.

 As a compassionate individual who desires to serve others, understanding how genes contribute to neurodegenerative diseases can help you better empathise with those affected by these conditions and inform potential avenues for intervention and support.